jaynetics/js_regex/README.md

 [4] These are dropped without warning because they can be removed without affecting the matching behavior.

 [5] When targetting ES2018, \b and \B are replaced with a lookbehind/lookahead solution.
 For other targets, they are carried over as is, but generate a warning.
 They only recognize ASCII word chars in JavaScript, and neither the `u` nor the `v` flag makes them behave correctly.

+[6] `^` only matches at the beginning of the string for the targets ES2009 and ES2015.
+See https://github.com/jaynetics/js_regex/issues/30

 <a name='EX'></a>
 ## How it Works